pthu/sahd/docs/words/tabba3at.md

 ## 7. Conclusion

 <b>A.1</b>
 In contrast to the more general term <a href=http://otw-site.eu/wp-content/uploads/2017/07/jwtm.pdf target="_blank">→ <span dir="rtl">חֹותָם/חֹתֶמֶת</span></a> the word <span dir="rtl">טַבַּעַת</span> specifically refers to a ring, either the signet ring, or a more sturdy type which could hold carrying poles or restrain young bulls.
-Only the Peshiṭta tries to differentiate between these types.
+Only the Peshitta tries to differentiate between these types.
 Even though it may be an old loan word from Egyptian, it is attested only in late Biblical Hebrew.

 <b>A.2</b>
 Several times <span dir="rtl">טַבַּעַת</span> is used to designate a king’s signet ring (Gen 41:42; Est 3:12; 8:2, 8, 10), but also ordinary people, men and women, could wear a <span dir="rtl">טַבַּעַת</span> (Exod 35:22; Num 31:40) though the contextgives no clue as to its use, both a simple ring to enhance one’s beauty (so possibly Isa 3:21)  as well as a signet ring